Philip Morehead: Biography

 Morehead is also a free-lance pianist, harpsichordist, and conductor.
 His conducting includes performances of Boulez' Improvisations sur Malarmé for the Contemporary Chamber Players at the University of Chicago and Gounod's Faust at Illinois State University.
 He was a founding member of CUBE (1987-2013), the Chicago-based chamber ensemble specializing in the performance of new music.
 With the CUBE ensemble he performed as pianist in a wide variety of repertoire and conducted the ensemble in world premieres of William Ferris An Eden Garden, Sebastian Huydt's Three Serious Songs, and Russ Grazier's Leaving, Arriving, among other works.
 Morehead was also on the board of directors of the Conductors Guild and was a member of the Artistic and Awards Committee of the Solti Foundation U.S.

 Morehead retired from Lyric Opera of Chicago in 2015 and currently resides in Dwight, Ontario, Canada.
-He is a member of the Muskoka Big Band in Huntsville, Ontario and is Music Director of the Highlands Opera Studio in Haliburton, Ontario, where he has conducted performances of Gounod Faust, Mozart Così fan tutte, Puccini La Boheme and Strauss Ariadne auf Naxos.
+He is a member of the Muskoka Concert Band in Huntsville, Ontario and was Music Director of the Highlands Opera Studio in Haliburton, Ontario, where he conducted performances of Gounod Faust, Mozart Così fan tutte, Puccini La Boheme and Strauss Ariadne auf Naxos.
 He is married to Patricia Morehead, PhD. (oboist and composer) and has three adult children (James, Keren and Ian).